David

 interactions via quantum chromodynamics.

-- 3½ years teaching
+- 3½

-undergraduate physics courses.
+years teaching undergraduate physics courses.

 EDUCATION

-- Ph.D. in Physics,
+- Ph.D.

-State University of New York (SUNY) at Stony Brook.
+in Physics, State University of New York (SUNY) at Stony Brook.
 Thesis

-research consisted of computational analysis of high-energy subnuclear
+research consisted of computational analysis of high-energy subnuclear structure.
+(Graduate advisor: George

 Sterman)

-- M.A. in Physics,
+- M.A.

-State University of New York (SUNY) at Stony Brook.
+in Physics, State University of New York (SUNY) at Stony Brook.

-and Mathematics, University of New Mexico.
+double major in physics and mathematics, University of New Mexico.

-- Graduate Program
+- Graduate

 AWARDS, ETC.

-- Ocean Sciences Journalism Fellowship, Woods Hole
+Sciences Journalism Fellowship, Woods Hole Oceanographic Institute,

-Oceanographic Institute, September 2012.
+September 2012.

-- American
+- Yadda

 PUBLICATIONS